Wellington, Shropshire: History

 Wellington's first market charter was granted to Giles of Erdington, lord of the manor, in 1244 and a market still exists today.
 The market had an open-sided market hall by 1680, and possibly much earlier, but it was dismantled in about 1805.
 In 1841 a market company was formed to purchase the market rights from Lord Forester in 1856.
 In 1848 the company built a town hall with the butter market below, creating a permanent covered space for traders.

 The first Shropshire Olympian Games, organised by celebrated Olympic revivalist Dr William Penny Brookes, were held in Wellington in May 1861.
 In August 1868 the town hosted the third National Olympian Games, organised by the National Olympian Association co-founded by Brookes, when their intended venue at Manchester had become unavailable.

-To the northeast of the town is the site of Apley Castle, originally a fourteenth-century fortified manor house, the remains of which were converted into a stable block with the building of a grand Georgian house, which was itself demolished in 1955.
+To the northeast of the town is the site of Apley Castle, originally a 14th-century fortified manor house, the remains of which were converted into a stable block with the building of a grand Georgian house, which was itself demolished in 1955.
 The surviving stable block has been converted into apartments and retains some medieval features.

 The creation of Telford

 Dawley New Town was designated by the government in 1963, and was expanded to encompass Wellington in 1968 under the new name of Telford, named for the great engineer and first county surveyor of Shropshire, Thomas Telford.
-The creation of Telford has divided opinion in Wellington ever since, with some celebrating the jobs and investment it brought to the area and others bemoaning the negative impact on Wellington's own economy – as well as its status and sense of identity.
+The creation of Telford has divided opinion in Wellington ever since, with some celebrating the jobs and investment it brought to the area and others bemoaning the negative impact on Wellington's own economy; as well as its status and sense of identity.
 The development of Telford Town Centre and local retail parks since the 1970s had an adverse effect on Wellington's retail centre.
 The local football team's name was changed from Wellington Town to Telford United in 1969.

 For many years, local politics left Wellington in conflict with Wrekin District (now Telford and Wrekin Council), with claims and counterclaims of neglect.
 In the 21st century, however, the borough council has invested heavily in the town.
-Chief amongst these investments has been the redeveloped Wellington Civic and Leisure Centre near the centre of the town, which has brought together the library, town council, swimming pool and gym, along with a modern register office.
+These investments include the redeveloped Wellington Civic and Leisure Centre near the centre of the town, which has brought together the library, town council, swimming pool and gym, along with a modern register office.
 200 borough council officers are also located at the new complex.

-Shopping and local businesses
+Commerce

-The area's largest employers are located in nearby areas of Telford, with Wellington itself housing hundreds of small businesses in its shops, offices and small manufacturing units.
-A range of nationwide chains have branches in Wellington.
+The area's largest employers are located in nearby areas of Telford with Wellington itself housing hundreds of small businesses in its shops, offices and small manufacturing units.
+A range of nationwide chains have branches in Wellington, with a Retail Park called Wrekin Retail Park in the town.